privateprep/coding-space-website/src/pages/custom/code-4-change.md

           opens on Monday, May 2nd when participants will have the opportunity to vote for Coders’ Choice.
-The TCS team will reveal this winner, as well as winners in several technical categories chosen by our TCS instructors, during a live virtual event on Sunday, May 8th.
+The TCS team will reveal this winner, as well as winners in several technical categories chosen by our TCS instructors, during a live virtual event on Monday, May 9th.
       - title: How can kids get involved?
         mdContent: Participating coders can [sign up
           here](https://code4change.thecodingspace.com) between Monday, February